Factor IX complex

 Get emergency medical help if you have signs of an allergic reaction: hives or rash; fast heartbeats; chest tightness, wheezing, difficult breathing; swelling of your face, lips, tongue, or throat.

+factor IX complex may cause serious side effects.
 Stop using factor IX complex and call your doctor at once if you have:

 sweating and feeling short of breath;